 The Work Place

 An office space or workplace is vital when employing new staff members; working from home can be an option, but is not convenient if you need to hold regular meetings.
 Find an office that will fit your planned amount of employees in, as getting one too big and expensive will put you out of pocket; once your business and employees grow, you could always move to a bigger office.
 Make sure to have computers, and other technology ready to go.
-Investing in comfortable office chairs is also a must; the best option is an Operator Chair as they are sturdy and comfortable whilst working at your desk.
+Investing in a time tracking tool, like Workpuls, will help have a better overview of all your employees’ time.
 If you are interested in buying Operator chairs for staff members, there are many companies that stock these types of chairs – a comfortable workplace is a happy workplace.
 You will then be ready to take on employers; be sure to do research on how to do interviews, as you will want to be confident and professional.
 It is also important to look out for these qualities in applicants

 Before advertising a job online, you will need to make sure you let HMRC know that you are an employer; it’s vital that you do this within four weeks of taking on your first employee.
 It’s up to you to pay your staff and work out national insurance and tax for them.

 Your First Employee